 Students from Years 4 – 6 participate in 2 Gala Day (all day) Sports Competition with other local catholic schools in Term 2.
 We develop the skills at a school level and participate in gala days, with the highlight being the second gala day being competitive. of The sports on offer are AFL, Netball, Rugby League and Ultimate Disc.

 The school also works with the local sporting clubs to offer after school sport to students.
 Some of these sports include AFL, Rugby Union, Rugby League, Soccer and Netball.
-We also have a tennis coach who takes weekly tennis lessons for students.
+We also have a tennis coach available for weekly tennis lessons for students.